Ondansetron is used to treat nausea and vomiting. Find out how to take it safely and possible side effects. Ondansetron is also called Onrex.

 How to take ondansetron

-- Tablets: swallow the tablets with a glass of water.
-Do not halve or crush the tablets.
+- Tablets: Swallow the tablets with a glass of water.
+Don't halve or crush the tablets.

-- Oral disintegrating tablets: these tablets are designed to dissolve in your mouth very quickly.
+- Oral disintegrating tablets: These tablets dissolve in your mouth very quickly.
 Place the tablet on your tongue, allow it to dissolve or melt, then swallow.

 Like all medicines, ondansetron can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

-Serotonin syndrome occurs when the level of serotonin in your brain, gets too high.
-It can happen with the use of some medicines such as ondansetron.
-You are at risk of serotonin syndrome if you just started taking or increased the dose of your ondansetron, or also take other medicines or herbal supplements that increase serotonin levels such as triptans for migraines or St John's Wort.
-Symptoms can range from mild such as shivering and diarrhoea (runny poos) to severe such as muscle rigidity, fever and seizures.
+Serotonin syndrome is a very rare but serious side effect of ondansetron.
+Serotonin syndrome occurs when the level of serotonin in your brain gets too high.
+You are at risk of serotonin syndrome if you just started taking or increased the dose of your ondansetron.
+You are also at risk if you take other medicines or herbal supplements that increase serotonin levels such as triptans for migraines or St John's Wort.
+Symptoms can range from mild (eg, shivering and diarrhoea/runny poo) to severe (eg, muscle rigidity, fever and seizures).
 Milder forms of serotonin syndrome may go away within a few days of stopping the medicines that caused your symptoms.
 Severe serotonin syndrome needs hospital admission and can be fatal if not treated.
 Read more about serotonin syndrome.